 2 Footnote no longer applicable.

 3 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2016 Pt.
 3 Div.
-3 Subdiv.
-2 and Div.
 4 Subdiv.
 2 had not come into operation.
-They read as follows:
+It reads as follows:

 Part 3 — Amendments that will be brought into operation by proclamation